 There is probably no other plant that gives the gardener more spectacular rewards than the Dahlia

-Ronald Blom is a member of the R.H.S.
-Tulip and Daffodil Committee and as such is a regular judge of the Spring daffodil shows.
-Included below are his pointers for success at the shows and a check list for you to use when preparing your exhibits.
+Ronald Blom was a member of the R.H.S.
+Tulip and Daffodil Committee for nearly 30 years and a regular judge of the Spring daffodil shows.
+Included below are his pointers for success at the shows

 This year we will be featuring some of the broken or reflected tulips, much prized from the 15th through the 19th centuries.
 These are not to be confused with the cheap imitation Rembrandts that you see today.